hazelcast/hazelcast/docs/design/cpsubsystem/04-cp-object-lifecycle.md

 }
 ```

+To implement Client -> Server interaction there are two options:
+- the name-mangling scheme
+- extend Client/Server API

+Let's analyze each of those options

+#### The name-mangling scheme

+The name-mangling scheme has been implemented in a POC

-To minimize the number of changes on a client/server side, and do not recreate/update dozens of codecs, messages and Raft operations, object UUID and object name are concatenated on the Client side.
+To minimize the number of changes on a client/server side, and do not recreate/update dozens of codecs, messages and Raft operations, object UUID and object name are concatenated on the Client side (the name-mangling scheme).
 This combined object name passes via existing API during each operation call:

 ```java
 public class AtomicLongProxy extends ClientProxy implements IAtomicLong {